lawicko/final-whistle-assistant/README.md

 ![Player module tooltips](images/player03.png)

 In case your player has been injuried multiple times, the section becomes expandable, just click on it and it will reveal all the injries and minutes.
-You can see that with enough data we can start to draw some conclusions on how when the next injury is likely to come:
+You can see that with enough data we can start to draw some conclusions on when the next injury is likely to come:

 ![Player module tooltips](images/player04.png)